MatthewJung14/SocietyOfPCBuildingWebApp/Sprint1/Sprint1.md

 **Which ones were successfully completed:**
-Issues involving creating the home page, the log in page, and updating the frontend webpages with the Angular's Material UI library were completed for the frontend aspect of the project.
+Issues involving creating the sign up page, the log in page, and updating the frontend webpages with the Angular's Material UI library were completed for the frontend aspect of the project.
 For the backend of the project, using Gorilla/Mux for routing the Http Requests which accesses a handler to perform a database operations and creating a database to store name, email, and passwords were successfully completed.

 **Which ones didn't and why?**